SuperDARN/DDWG/FAQ.md

 Please see [this summary](summary_data_transfers.md).

-## Why are the BAS and Globus mirrors not synchronized?
+## Why are the BAS, NSSC, and Globus mirrors not synchronized?
-The BAS server has been given rsync access to the Globus mirror.
-The BAS mirror does not make certain checks for file inconsistencies that the Globus mirror does, which may be a reason for some files being located on the BAS server that are not in the main distribution on the Globus server.
+The BAS and NSSC servers have been given rsync access to the Globus mirror.
+The BAS and NSSC mirrors do not make certain checks for file inconsistencies that the Globus mirror does, which may be a reason for some files being located on the BAS and NSSC servers that are not in the main distribution on the Globus server.

 ## What checks are done on the files before they get to the mirror(s)?